foonerd/volumio-plugins-sources-bookworm/rtlsdr_radio/README.md

 4. Click to play

 ### Managing Stations
-1. Open plugin settings in Volumio
+1. Open plugin settings: Settings > Plugins > Installed Plugins > FM/DAB Radio
-2. Click "Open Station Manager" (or access directly at port 3456)
+2. Click "Open in New Tab" or "Open in Current Window" in the Station Management section
 3. Use the web interface to:
    - Mark favorites (star icon)
    - Hide stations (eye icon)